 Americans rely on social media for news at increasing rates, despite censorship of conservatives.
-One in five Americans relies solely on social media for his political news.
+One in five Americans relies for his political news.

 So what does the El Paso County GOP do in the midst of total social media dependence?

 On November 7th, Chairwoman Vickie Tonkins sent an email to the El Paso County GOP list.
 The email stated that Facebook is censoring conservatives, so there’s no longer an El Paso County GOP Facebook page.
 However, the email states the party would have mewe and parler accounts in the near future.
 Neither of those accounts have been created as of today.